 You will then see the following:

 Enter 2 minutes.
 Then you can verify this goal.
 Since we don’t have too much traffic right now, don’t be alarmed if your conversion rate is low or zero.
+If it asks you to “try again later” that is also fine.
 Click Save to continue.

 Your goal is now set up.

 Let’s do this for 2 more goals.